A combined first and second order variational approach for image reconstruction: The numerical implementation

-We have performed numerical experiments in denoising, deblurring and inpainting.
-In all our computations we used $\lambda=1$.
-Let us note here that in all of our numerical examples the range of image values is $[0,1]$ (zero for black color and one for white).
+We have performed numerical experiments for image denoising, deblurring and inpainting using the algorithm \eqref{step1}-\eqref{step5}.
+In all of our numerical examples the range of image values is $[0,1]$ (zero for black and one for white).